Darkempire78/Twitch-Point-Farmer/README.md

     "chromeDriverPath": "", // Set the path of the chromedriver "authTokenCookie": "", // Paste the content of your Twitch authentication cookie (auth-token) "streamers": [], // Put a list of your streamers to farm in order of preference (ex: ["streamerName1", "streamerName2", ...])
-    "hideTheBot" true // true = hide the bot, false = see the bot working }
+    "hideTheBot" true, // true = hide the bot, false = see the bot working "logs": true // true = log every bot's actions, false = do not log bot's actions }
 ```